codepath/android_guides/Sharing-Content-with-Intents.md

 #### Attach Share Intent for Content

-Now, once you've setup the ShareActionProvider menu item (either for supportv7 or standard), construct and attach the share intent for the provider but only **after image has been loaded** as shown below using the `Callback` for `Picasso`.
+Now, once you've setup the ShareActionProvider menu item, construct and attach the share intent for the provider but only **after image has been loaded** as shown below using the `Callback` for `Picasso`.

 **Note:** The following requires a **recent release** of the third-party image library `Picasso` which supports completion callbacks.
 Make sure to use an updated the version of the library used by downloading [this Picasso jar](http://repo1.maven.org/maven2/com/squareup/picasso/picasso/2.3.4/picasso-2.3.4.jar).